vizia/vizia-book/src/basic/modifiers.md

 <img src="../img/label_color.png" alt="" width="400"/>

-Modifiers for [style]() and [layout]() properties are available for all views.
-However, some views have modifiers specific to themselves.
+Modifiers for [style](./style_properties.md) and [layout](./layout_properties.md) properties are available for all views.
+However, some views have unique modifiers specific to themselves.